edsu/skosdict/README.rst

 Some examples are included in the examples sub-directory, as well as an update.py file to pull them down.
-If you know of a SKOS file that would be worth adding please add it :-)
+If you know of a SKOS file that would be worth adding please add it, and send a pull request.